felixghislaindev/recipeapp/full-stack/Readme.md

 3. Expose the blog posts via an api that supports pagination
 4. Create a react component to fetch data from the api you created in step 3 and display in a looping carousel [mockup](mockup.png)

-Please create a private GitHub fork of this repository and commit your changes.
+Please download this repository, add your changes, and upload them to a private GitHub repository.
+Invite [oddbox-team](https://github.com/oddbox-team) as a collaborator.

 Please update this readme with instructions and any assumptions you may have made.